jbelelieu/atos/README.md

 See the "fixed-rate invoice" question for more details.

+**Important**: Make sure you set the "completed on" date to the correct year the work was done on, otherwise it will be creditted to the current year.

 ### How do I setup a fixed-rate invoice?

 - Create a new rate type with the exact amount of the invoice,